wieslawsoltes/BatchEncoder/README.md

 Language files have to be placed in the same directory as the `BatchEncoder.exe` executable to be loaded automatically.

+Language files can also be edited in dedicated `LanguageEditor` program.
+LanguageEditor requires .NET Framework 4.5 and Windows 7 SP1 or above.

 ### Default language files

 The default language files can be found [here](https://github.com/wieslawsoltes/BatchEncoder/tree/master/lang).